 Your estate is your “stuff’.
 Each of us has several different “estates” for estate planning purposes.

-The other kind of estate is your "probate estate."
-Your probate estate consists of all of the things that you personally own at the time of your death.
-Some of the assets excluded from your probate estate are those held jointly with another, pay on death (P.O.D.) and transfer on death (T.O.D.) accounts, or other assets having a beneficiary designation, such as IRAs, annuities, and life insurance policies.
+The other kind of estate is your “probate estate.”
+Your probate estate consists of the things that you personally own at the time of your death.
+Some of the assets excluded from your probate estate are those held jointly with another, pay on death (P.O.D.) and transfer on death (T.O.D.) accounts, or other assets held in a trust or having a beneficiary designation, such as IRAs, annuities, and life insurance policies.
 To summarize, everything in your probate estate is also part of your taxable estate, but not necessarily the other way around.

 It depends.
 (What would you expect a lawyer to say?)
 Even though most out of state Wills are valid from state to state, it is always a good idea for a new resident to have their existing estate plan reviewed by a Florida attorney.
 The Wills of Florida residents will be probated here in Florida, and Florida law will determine the meaning and validity of those Wills.

 Such a review will determine whether a Will prepared outside Florida will he admitted to probate in this State, whether your nominated personal representative (executor) will qualify to serve in Florida, whether it will .be necessary to locate the witnesses of your Will at your death (perhaps decades after it was signed), and whether a secondary probate will be required in another State.
 Additionally, a thorough Will review can help you decide whether your changed circumstances or the special provisions of Florida law make preparing of a new Will advisable.